jrsfiend/solana-oracle-function-example/README.md

 10. Update the `Balancer` struct to contain only one `IndexData` field named `pub srfx_usdc`.
 11. Adjust the `Balancer` implementation\'s `fetch` method to set up the new field based on the symbol `"SRFXUSD"` and the provided `price`.

-**ELI5:**

-Hey there!
-We\'re going to make some changes to a code file for a Rust project, so it better fits the data we want to get from a cryptocurrency\'s pricing info.
-Don\'t worry; I\'ll guide you through it.

-1. First, find and open the project folder with your text editor.
-2. Look for a file named `balancer.rs` inside the `src` folder.
-3. At the start of the file, we\'ve got some lines that add tools we\'ll need.
-We\'re going to swap `basic_oracle` with `srfx_usdc_oracle` so we can use the latest tools.
-4. Next, there\'s a part where we describe the kind of data we want.
-We now only need the symbol (like "SRFXUSD") and the price.
-So we\'re going to remove all the extra details we don\'t need anymore.
-5. Then, we\'ll make sure when we use this data later on, we only focus on the price.
-6. After that, for our `Balancer` data collector, we only need to track the "SRFXUSD" pricing data.
-We\'ll set that up using a new field.
-7. In the `fetch` method, we need to make sure it knows about our new "SRFXUSD" data and what price we\'re looking at.
-8. Lastly, there\'s a bunch of other technical stuff to send our data out correctly, but most importantly, we\'re making sure all the places that used to look for lots of coins are now only focusing on our "SRFXUSD" price.

-By following these steps, you\'ll have everything set up for the "SRFXUSD" price, and you\'ll remove all the extra fluff we don\'t need.
-It\'s like cleaning out a closet and leaving only what you wear daily!

-Remember, when working with code, saving changes and testing often can help you catch any little mistakes.
-Now, go have fun coding!

 lib.rs

 Let's break down this programming difference (also known as a diff or patch) and explain how to apply the changes to the file `lib.rs`.
 These changes involve identifiers and program seeds in a Rust programming project.